-MISSOURI STATE BOARD OF HEALTH PLACE OF DEATH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH Village or [If death occurred in a hospital or institution. give its NAME instead of street and number] PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH SEX -SINGLE COLOR OR RACE DATE OF DEATH MARRIED.
-WIDOWED -OR DIVORCED (Write the word) (Month) (Day) DATE OF BIRTH I HEREBY CERTIFY, that I attended deceased from (Month) (Day) (Year) AGE ...
-If LESS than 1 day,∠hrs and that death occurred, on the date stated above, at or___min.?
-The CAUSE OF DEATH was as follows: OCCUPATION (a) Trade, profession, or none particular kind of work (b) General nature of industry. business, or establishment in which employed (or employer) BIRTHPLACE (City or town.
-State or foreign country) NAME OF FATHER BIRTHPLACE OF FATHER (City or town, State or foreign country) (Address MAIDEN NAME State the Disease Causing Death, or, in deaths from Violent Causes, state (1) Means of Injury: and (2) whether Accidental, Suicidal, or Homicidal.
-OF MOTHER LENGTH OF RESIDENCE (FOR HOSPITALS, INSTITUTIONS, TRANSIENTS, OR BIRTHPLACE RECENT RESIDENTS) At place In the of death... mos.
+MISSOURI STATE BOARD OF HEALTH PLACE OF DEATH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH Village [li death occurred in a City Ward) hospital or institution, give its NAME instead of street and number] PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH SINGLE COLOR OR RACE DATE OF DEATH MARRIED WIDOWED OR DIVORCED (Write the word) (Month) (Day) DATE OF BIRTH I HEREBY CERTIFY, that I attended deceased from (Day) (Year) AGE If LESS than l day,....hrs. and that death occurred, on the date stated above, at 2 a.m. or___mln.?
+The CAUSE OF DEATH was as follows: OCCUPATION (a) Trade, profession, or particular kind of work (b) General nature of Industry. business, or establishment in which employed (or employer) BIRTHPLACE (City or town, .
+Duration) State or foreign country) Contributory NAME OF (SECONDARY) FATHER (Duration) BIRTHPLACE OF FATHER (City or town, State or foreign country) MAIDEN NAME State the Disease Causing Death, or, in deaths from Violent Causes, state (1) Means of Injury; and (2) whether Accidental, Spicidal, or Homicidal.
+OF MOTHER LENGTH OF RESIDENCE (FOR HOSPITALS, INSTITUTIONS, TRANSIENTS, OR BIRTHPLACE RECENT RESIDENTS) OF MOTHER (City or town, State or foreign country) At place In the of death mos.
+State.
 Where was disease contracted if not at place of death?
-Former or usual residence.
-DATE OF BURIAL ADDRESS REGISTRAR
+Former or usual residence DATE OF BURIAL ADDRESS REGISTRAR ertificate lic Health